General Information

 If you need help filing out your application or if you require an alternative format of the application form, contact us at unlocatables-introuvables@cb-cda.gc.ca.

 You will receive an acknowledgement of receipt within 2 business days.
 Board staff will be in contact with you throughout the process.
-They are responsible for reviewing your application, ensuring it is complete and sending it to the Board Members for decision.
+We will review your application, ensuring it is complete before sending it to Board Members for decision.

-If your application is incomplete or unclear, they may ask some questions to clarify.
-They may also suggest other potential areas of research that could help locate the copyright owner.
+If your application is incomplete or unclear, we may ask you some questions or request additional information.
+We may also suggest other potential areas of research that may help you locate the copyright owner.

-Sometimes the Board staff consults collective societies regarding the royalties to be paid for a potential licence based on the intended use, or the Board can set the amount itself based on information and knowledge it has.
+We may consult collective societies regarding the royalties to be paid for a potential licence based on the intended use of the work.
+We may also set the amount based on information and knowledge we have.
 You may be consulted on the amount.

-Once your application file is considered complete, it will be submitted to a Copyright Board Member for decision.
+Once your application is considered complete, it will be submitted to a Copyright Board Member for decision.
 You will receive a copy of the decision.
 If your application is successful, you will receive a licence.
-If not, you will receive a decision why the Board is unable to grant a licence.
-The Board will also publish the decision on its website
+If not, you will receive a decision explaining why the Board is unable to grant a licence.
+Board decisions are published on our website.

 The Board’s service standard is 45 business days from the moment the application file is considered complete to the rendering of the decision.
 Each request is examined carefully to ensure that it meets the criteria of the Copyright Act before a decision is issued.
 For this reason, we invite you to submit your application as soon as possible.